changlong-liu/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 - Use `thread_members` to list the `ChatThreadMember` to be added to the thread;
 - `id`, required, it is the id of the thread member in the format ``8:acs:ResourceId_AcsUserId``.
 You must at least include the user with id is token_response.identity when you get User Access token by token_response.token, because the initiator of the create chat thread request must be in the chat thread member list.
 - `display_name`, optional, is the display name for the thread member.
-- `share_history_time`, optional, time from which the group chat history is shared with the member in EPOCH time (milliseconds).
+- `share_history_time`, optional, time from which the chat history is shared with the member.
-'0' means share everything, '-1' means share nothing

 `ChatThreadClient` is the result returned from creating a thread, you can use it to perform other chat operations to this chat thread